Hack-Your-Learning/retreat1-ex2/yourteam/introductions.md

 # thirteam

 This repository includes information about our team.
 To view information on a team member click the link below.
-We are trying to learn more coding!
+<p>We are trying to learn more coding!

 ## Tyler